elastic/elastic-charts/packages/charts/api/charts.api.md

 // src/chart_types/heatmap/layout/types/config_types.ts:20:13 - (ae-forgotten-export) The symbol "SizeRatio" needs to be exported by the entry point index.d.ts
 // src/chart_types/heatmap/layout/types/config_types.ts:51:5 - (ae-forgotten-export) The symbol "TextAlign" needs to be exported by the entry point index.d.ts
 // src/chart_types/heatmap/layout/types/config_types.ts:52:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts
-// src/chart_types/partition_chart/layout/types/config_types.ts:139:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
-// src/chart_types/partition_chart/layout/types/config_types.ts:140:5 - (ae-forgotten-export) The symbol "AnimKeyframe" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)